 Not all individuals who seek training options are interested in a classroom setting, and that’s “okay.”
 On-the-job training, also known as OJT, is a work-based method of teaching the skills, knowledge, and competencies needed for workers to perform a specific job within the workplace.
-Individuals learn in a work environment where they will need to practice knowledge and skills during training.
+Individuals learn in a work environment where they need to practice knowledge and skills during training.
 On-the-job training uses the existing workplace tools, machines, documents, equipment, and experience to teach workers how to do their job effectively.

 Employers provide the training, you do the learning.
 You earn while you learn.